SergioMendolia/arkeo/README.md

 ## AI Timeline Analysis

-AutoTime can send your daily timeline to OpenAI-compatible language models for analysis and insights.
+AutoTime can send your daily timeline to OpenAI-compatible language models to interpret a list of timesheet.
 This feature helps you:

-- **Identify productivity patterns** in your daily activities
-- **Get insights** about focus areas and time allocation
-- **Receive suggestions** for improving your workflow
-- **Analyze work-life balance** and activity distribution

 ### Supported LLM Services

 - **OpenAI** (GPT-3.5, GPT-4, GPT-4-turbo)
 - **Local models** via Ollama (llama2, mistral, etc.)
-- **Azure OpenAI**
 - Any **OpenAI-compatible API**

 ### Configuration